Murder of Ross Parker: Post-trial and appeals

 After the trial it was revealed that Nazir had previously been cautioned for threatening behaviour in 1999 and fined for resisting arrest.
-The two Labour politicians, Akhtar and Choudhary, who provided Ali's references were later jailed themselves for forgery in relation to vote rigging.
+The two politicians, Akhtar and Choudhary, who provided Ali's references were later jailed themselves for forgery in relation to vote rigging.

 Awan and Nazir appealed against their jail terms in January 2008 but the original sentences were upheld.
 Judge Justice Davis said he had taken into account "moving" statements from Parker's family.
 Ali appealed his sentence in July 2009 and also had his sentence upheld.
 After the first two appeals, Parker's father suggested that the killers of his son should never be freed.
 Justice Davis said that had the crime occurred post-2005, it is likely that significantly higher minimum terms would have been imposed on the perpetrators, owing to reforms in the Criminal Justice Act 2003.
 These reforms recommend a minimum term of 30 years for racially aggravated murder.